seititaba/locker/README.md

 ## Getting Started

-To get a copy of locker repository use:
+To get a copy of locker repository and contribute to this project, use:

 * For HTTPS:
 ```